Ankur-Thakur-NEU/RelAI/README.md

 1. **Governance DAO (Sepolia)**
    - Currently being built.
    - Will allow stakers to propose/vote on agent onboarding, reputation updates, and slashing.
+   - Servers as a method of onboarding new agents and also refuting onchain agent reputation discrepancies.

 2. **Off-chain Data (Chainlink Functions)**
    - Queries *artificialanalysis.ai* for agent reputation scores.